OpenDevEd/OpenDevEd-Wordle/README.md

 - Six attempts to guess the word.
 - Feedback on each guess indicating correct letters and their positions.
 - Win/Lose state management.
-- Handling of words not in the list.

 ## Approach